balkinaveen/ip/docs/README.md

 ```
 **Expected output:**
 ```
 Noted.
-I've removed this task as done:
+I've removed this task:
 [D][ ] submit report (by: Sep 15 2025, 11:59pm)
 Now you have 2 tasks in the list.
 ```
-## Listing All Tasks
+## 📋 Listing All Tasks
 Shows all tasks in your list <br>
 **Format:**
 ```